pmproxy(1) — Linux manual page

 syntax is used or PMPROXY_HOST is set, then this should be the

-and the clients will connect to pmcd or redis-server indirectly
+the clients will connect to pmcd or a key-value server indirectly

 through the protocol proxy services of pmproxy.